Watch the Video: NYC Disability Pride Parade 2017

 Marchers in Their Own Words

 “I’m here for a personal reason, too.
 I have hearing loss and my brother has a disability.
 We are one community and coming out here today is a reminder of that.”
-Cythia Cacares, Community Support Professional, Cyril Weinberg Adult Day Center.
+Cynthia Cacares, Community Support Professional, Cyril Weinberg Day Services.

 “I represent AHRC because they are like family to me.
 I’ve been a part of this agency for seven years.
 I’m a great leader for this marching parade.”
-Jayson Valles, Day Habilitation Without Walls and Camping and Recreational Services‘s Super Saturdays program.
+Jayson Valles, Day Habilitation Without Walls and Camping and Recreational Services’ Super Saturdays program.
 “It doesn’t matter if you have a disability or not.
 You can do anything you put your mind to.
 People don’t always understand that.”
-Lisa Jost, Stephen B. Siegel Adult Day Center.
+Lisa Jost, Stephen B. Siegel Day Services.

 “I wanted to show my support for people with developmental disabilities so they get what they want and so they can become more independent.
 It means to be together, to speak up for human rights, and let people be who they are.”
 Comfort Madison, Bush Terminal Day Habilitation.